 Dr. Allen Chiang graduated Magna Cum Laude from Brown University.
 He received his Doctor of Medicine degree from the New York University School of Medicine, where he was elected to the Alpha Omega Alpha Medical Honor Society.
-He then completed an internship at Scripps Mercy Hospital in San Diego and a residency in ophthalmology at the prestigious Jules Stein Eye Institute at UCLA, where he was dually recognized with the Jules Stein Resident Awards for Surgical Excellence and Clinical Research.
-He then completed a two-year vitreoretinal fellowship at the Wills Eye Hospital in Philadelphia and was the recipient of the William Tasman, MD Outstanding Fellow Award.
+He then completed a transitional internship at Scripps Mercy Hospital in San Diego, the oldest hospital and one of the best in that region.
+Thereafter, he completed a residency in ophthalmology at the prestigious Stein Eye Institute at the University of California at Los Angeles (UCLA), perennially the #1 eye hospital in the western US.
+At UCLA, his performance was dually recognized with the Stein Resident Awards for Surgical Excellence and Clinical Research.
+He then completed a two-year medical and surgical retina fellowship at Wills Eye Hospital in Philadelphia and was the recipient of the William Tasman, MD Outstanding Fellow Award.

-Prior to joining Mid Atlantic Retina, Dr. Chiang was in private practice in the San Francisco Bay Area as a vitreoretinal surgeon and was recognized as a Top Doctor by Oakland Magazine.
-In 2013, he returned to Philadelphia to join Mid Atlantic Retina and to be an active member of the Retina Service of the renowned Wills Eye Hospital.
-He is also an Assistant Professor of Ophthalmology at Sidney Kimmel Medical College of Thomas Jefferson University and is actively involved in the education and training of medical students, residents, and fellows.
+Prior to joining Mid Atlantic Retina, Dr. Chiang was in private practice in the San Francisco Bay Area as a retina surgeon and garnered recognition as a Top Doctor by Oakland Magazine.
+In 2013, he returned to Philadelphia to join Mid Atlantic Retina and serve as an active member of the Retina Service of Wills Eye Hospital.
+He is an Assistant Professor of Ophthalmology at Sidney Kimmel Medical College of Thomas Jefferson University and is actively involved in the education and training of the next generation of ophthalmologists and retina specialists.

 Please take a moment to view a video profile of Dr. Chiang.